OurDigitalWorld/tessglyph/README.md

 The [Tesseract OCR system](https://github.com/tesseract-ocr) has a powerful API that opens up access to the internals of its OCR processing, including the variants considered for individual characters/gylphs.
-This program provides the building blocks for including detailed variant and font information in the
-[ALTO XML format](https://www.loc.gov/standards/alto/).
+This program provides the building blocks for including detailed variant and font information in the [ALTO XML format](https://www.loc.gov/standards/alto/).
 Our workflow typically involves the use of the
 [Olena project](http://www.lrde.epita.fr/cgi-bin/twiki/view/Olena/WebHome) to
 segment pages into the
 [PAGE format](http://schema.primaresearch.org/tools/PAGELibraries), and then to process individual paragraphs with Tesseract.
-This means that Tesseract typically does not see the entire page at once and we overload the _String_ element with font details, and then sort out the ultimate ALTO representation after the page has been processed.
+This means that Tesseract typically does not see the entire page at once so we overload the _String_ element with font details, and then sort out the ultimate ALTO representation after the page has been processed.
 For example: